mit-pdos/sigmaos/cpython3.11/Doc/c-api/unicode.rst

    Unicode object and the index is not out of bounds, in contrast to :c:func:`PyUnicode_READ_CHAR`, which performs no error checking.

-   Return character on success, ``-1`` on error with an exception set.

    .. versionadded:: 3.3